 \section{Introduction}

-In the modern world, alongside essential needs like food, water, clothing, and shelter, the internet has emerged as a transformative force, revolutionizing various industries.
+In the modern world, along with essential needs such as food, water, clothing, and shelter, the Internet has emerged as a transformative force, revolutionizing various industries.
 The Internet of Things (IoT) is a revolutionary concept that has gained substantial traction since its inception in 1999 when Kevin Ashton coined the term \cite{ashton_that_2009}.
-IoT refers to a fast-expanding network of interconnected physical objects, including machines, automobiles, home appliances, and other items, enabled to exchange data through connectivity, electronics, software, and sensors.
+The IoT refers to a fast-expanding network of interconnected physical objects, including machines, automobiles, home appliances, and other items, enabling the exchange of data through connectivity, electronics, software, and sensors.
 With its potential to reshape how we live, work, and interact with the world, IoT stands out as a game-changer in today's technologically advanced era.

-The impact of IoT is already evident across multiple industries, from manufacturing and healthcare to transportation and agriculture.
-IoT plays a significant role in manufacturing, enhancing operations, and driving competitiveness.
-Through IoT-enabled devices and real-time data exchange, manufacturing companies can implement predictive maintenance strategies, identify potential issues in advance, and optimize equipment performance, resulting in reduced downtime, increased reliability, and prolonged equipment lifespan.
+The impact of the IoT is already evident across multiple industries, from manufacturing and healthcare to transportation and agriculture.
+The IoT plays a significant role in manufacturing, enhancing operations, and driving competitiveness.
+Through IoT-enabled devices and real-time data exchange, manufacturing companies can implement predictive maintenance strategies, identify potential issues in advance, and optimize equipment performance, reducing downtime, increasing reliability, and prolonging equipment lifespan.